To supplement or not to supplement? Beth Cragg on sports nutrition

 It’s important that we know what we’re buying and be assured its claims to efficacy are evidence based to get the most out of our training and money!

-Some advice…. look out for the informed sport/Informed choice logo on your products!
-This logo represents a quality assurance program for sports nutrition products and ensures that every batch of a supplement product is tested for banned substances, minimizing the risk of contamination.
-This is a good habit to get in to if you are aiming to compete at a high level in your sport in which doping testing is a common requirement!
+Some advice: look out for the informed sport/informed choice logo on your products!
+Informed-Sport is a supplement testing and certification programme which provides assurance to athletes that products carrying the Informed-Sport logo have been regularly tested for prohibited substances and are manufactured to the highest quality standards.
+This is a good habit to get in to if you are aiming to compete at a high level in your sport in which doping testing is a common requirement.

 The decision to take supplements should be a carefully considered one, weighing the pros against the cons.
 The first question to ask is can I achieve these benefits through food alone?
 This will not only be cheaper (and tastier) but will also offer a plethora of additional benefits for health and sporting performance.
 For example, research has demonstrated that women who consumed 500ml of milk after resistance exercise not only increased lean body mass but also decreased their fat mass.
 This is because milk provides us with one of the most efficient forms of protein for muscle growth; Whey and Casein.
 In addition, it contains calcium which will encourage fat loss and also supports healthy bone function!

 For example, 20g of protein (the recommended protein intake per meal) can be attained from:

 - 250g kidney beans or lentils with rice or pasta